Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-74-ride-to-hell.md

 Xiù gave him a shrewd look, then nodded and rolled off his lap.
 "More to it than just Vemik?"

 "...Yeah.
 I can’t talk about it.
 But, you’re right.
-You’re a badass, I’m a beast, Vemik’s a genuine murdermonkey...Let’s go have some nice, defensible fun out by the lake.
+You’re a badass, I’m a beast, Vemik’s a genuine murdermonkey...
+Let’s go have some nice, defensible fun out by the lake.
 Just in case."

 She nodded and headed for the stairs.
 "You call the boys, I’ll get Harrison and Anna in the car."